Kiran-Sawant/Risk-Monitor/README.md

 <img src="Snippets/Portfolio.PNG">
 <br>
 The Portfolio sheet mainly shows Account info and Asset class exposure, i.e. cumulative exposure on each asset class.<br>
-Knowing the aasset class exposure is important as some asset classes are more volatile than others, and having a high exposure on them is being reckless.
+Knowing the asset class exposure is important as some asset classes are more volatile than others, and having a high exposure on them is reckless.

 ## Future Updates (not guarenteed)
 - Support for Crypto Assetclass